-In cases where a recipient signs the NOE form with an "X"; there must be two witnesses to sign next to his/her mark.
-The witnesses must also indicate relationship to the recipient and list daytime phone numbers.
+In cases where a recipient signs the Notice of Election form with an "X"; there must be two witnesses to sign next to his/her mark.
+The witnesses must also indicate relationship to the recipient and daytime phone numbers.
 Hospice provider representatives cannot sign as witnesses.
 Verbal elections are prohibited.